Creating an L7 load balancer with DDoS protection using the management console or CLI

 In the Protocol field, specify the appropriate protocol or leave

-In the Destination name or Source field, select the purpose of the rule:
+In the Destination name or Source field, select the rule purpose:

 -

 Click Save.
-Repeat the steps to create all the rules from the table.
+Repeat these steps to create all rules from the table.

 -